juitem/qms/README.md

-# QMS(Quick Multi Symbolizer)
+# QMS (Quick Multi Symmbolizer)

-`quick_asan_symbolizer.py` is a fast, parallel ASan/Crash log symbolizer for ELF binaries.
+`quick_multi_symbolizer.py` is a fast, parallel ASan/Crash log symbolizer for ELF binaries.

 It parses stack traces that contain entries like: